rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 The performance and capabilities of your web server depend heavily on the choice of MPM.

-Choosing one module over another is therefore a complex task, as is optimizing the chosen MPM module (number of clients, queries, etc.).
+Choosing one module over another is therefore a complex task, as is optimizing the chosen MPM module (number of clients, queries, and so on.).

-By default, Apache is configured for a moderately busy service (256 clients max).
+By default, the Apache configuration assumes a moderately busy service (256 clients max).

 ##### About keepalive directives

-With the `KeepAlive` directive disabled, every resource request on the server requires a TCP connection to be opened, which is time-consuming from a network point of view and requires a lot of system resources.
+With the `KeepAlive` directive disabled, every resource request on the server requires opening a TCP connection, which is time-consuming from a network point of view and requires a lot of system resources.

-With the KeepAlive directive set to `On`, the server keeps the connection open with the client for the duration of the Keepalive.
+With the `KeepAlive` directive set to `On`, the server keeps the connection open with the client for the duration of the `KeepAlive`.

-Given that a web page is made up of several files (images, stylesheets, javascripts, etc.), this strategy is a quick winner.
+Given that a web page contains several files (images, stylesheets, javascripts, etc.), this strategy is a quick winner.

-However, it's important to set this value as precisely as possible:
+However, it is important to set this value as precisely as possible:

 * Too short a value penalizes the customer,
 * Too long a value penalizes server resources.

-Specific configuration requests may be made by shared hosting customers.
-In this case, KeepAlive values will be set directly in the customer's VirtualHost or at proxy level (`ProxyKeepalive` and `ProxyKeepaliveTimeout`).
+`KeepAlive` values for individual customer virtual hosts allows more granularity per customer.
+In this case, setting `KeepAlive` values happens directly in the customer's VirtualHost or at proxy level (`ProxyKeepalive` and `ProxyKeepaliveTimeout`).

 #### Section 2